aterga/ic-monitoring-benchmark/README.md

 Again, the `nan` values in the above table are _expected_ and the numbers might be slightly different.

-<a name="Replication"></a> Replicating the experiments
+Replicating the experiments <a name="Replication"></a>
 ------------------------------------------------------

+Please make sure to follow the [setup instructions](#Setup) first.

 ### Replicating a representative subset of experiments

+The following instructions perform a representative subset of the experiments, which requires fewer resources (specifically RAM and time) than the full set.
-It is possible to customize the policies being monitored by providing them as arguments to the above scripts invocations.
-Unlike in the "setup validation" instructions, this results in measurements that are comparable to those obtained from the full benchmark; the only difference is that some measurements are missing.
+Unlike in the setup validation instructions, this results in measurements that are comparable to those obtained from the full benchmark; the only difference is that some measurements are missing.

-We recommend the following:
+#### Offline monitoring benchmark

+Execute the commands

-    rm -fr data/offline/  # clean up
+    rm -fr data/offline/
     ./experiments/entrypoints/offline-monitoring-system-tests.sh clean_logs reboot_count

+and then optionally (requires more time, produces more results)

     ./experiments/entrypoints/offline-monitoring-production.sh clean_logs reboot_count

+Once the last script has finished, a subset of the results corresponding to Table 2 in the paper can be found in `data/offline/results.txt`.
+Specifically, the table contains the performance measurements for the `clean_logs` and `reboot_count` policies.
+The units are the same as in the paper.

+#### Online monitoring benchmark

+Execute the commands

-    rm -fr data/online/   # clean up
+    rm -fr data/online/
     ./experiments/entrypoints/prepare.sh
     ./experiments/entrypoints/online-monitoring.sh clean_logs

-These only monitor the `clean_logs` (offline and online) and `reboot_count` (offline) policies.
-It is again possible to run only a subset of the three experiment groups.
+Once the last script has finished, the first subplot of Figure 5 in the paper can be found in `data/online/latency.png`.

 ### Replication the full set of experiments from the paper

-WARNING: Running all experiments will take roughly ??? hours as the experiments are not parallelized.
-We recommend a faster subset in the next section.
-You should read this section nonetheless as it explains the individual scripts.

-Before proceeding, any output produced by the setup validation steps should be deleted using
+**Warning:** This requires 180 GiB of RAM and takes more than a day to complete.

+Execute the commands

     rm -fr data/offline/
-    rm -fr data/online/

-There are three groups of experiments: offline monitoring of the system tests, offline monitoring of the production log, and online monitoring of the production log.
-The offline monitoring experiments can be started with the commands

     ./experiments/entrypoints/offline-monitoring-system-tests.sh
     ./experiments/entrypoints/offline-monitoring-production.sh

-respectively.
-For online monitoring, it is first necessary to run
+    rm -fr data/online/
     ./experiments/entrypoints/prepare.sh

-which performs some mandatory preparatory steps (converting and analyzing the production log in advance for the online experiments).
-This takes approximately 2 hours.
-The experiment itself is started with

     ./experiments/entrypoints/online-monitoring.sh

-Once the scripts have concluded, the results corresponding to Table 2 can be found in `data/offline/results.txt`.
+Once the last script has finished, the results corresponding to Table 2 in the paper can be found in `data/offline/results.txt`.
 The units are the same as in the paper.
-The plot for Figure 5 is always exported to `data/online/latency.png`.
+The plot corresponding to Figure 5 in the paper can be found in `data/online/latency.png`.

-Note that these files are also accessible from outside of the container, thanks to the mounted volume.